GitHubDragonFly/Android_Tablet_Test/README.md

 # TabletTest
 Android tablet app for communication with Allen Bradley and/or Modbus programmable logic controllers (PLC).

+Maybe use Android Studio and create 2 apps out of this one, where each app could be used for Allen Bradley or Modbus communication only.

 Intended to be used solely as a testing tool (not fit for any production environment).
 Could also represent a great resource for educational purposes.